-- 12 The following steps would be required to establish a new Fundamental Bylaw or to amend or remove an existing one, where the ICANN Board (or the staff through the ICANN Board) is proposing the addition, amendment or removal: - The Board proposes a new Fundamental Bylaw, amendment of a Fundamental Bylaw, or removal of a Fundamental Bylaw. - The Board approves the addition, amendment, or removal of the Fundamental Bylaw with a 3/4 vote of all standing-the Directors on the ICANN Board. - The community approves the addition, amendment, or removal of the Fundamental Bylaw by using its power as an Empowered Community to approve the change (see Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Eight New Community PowersSeven New Community Powers). - If the addition, amendment, or removal of the Fundamental Bylaw is agreed upon by both the ICANN Board and the community: - The new/revised Fundamental Bylaw would be inserted in the Bylaws, and an appropriate reference to the text as a Fundamental Bylaw would be added (if needed) to the part of the Bylaws that lists them. - In the case of an amendment to existing Bylaws text, the text would be updated. - In the case of a removal, the text would be removed. - 14 The CCWG-Accountability does not propose that the community gain the power to directly propose changes to the Bylaws.

-15 Which of the Current Bylaws Would Become Fundamental Bylaws?
+- The following steps would be required to establish a new Fundamental Bylaw or to amend or remove an existing one, where the ICANN Board (or the staff through the ICANN Board) is proposing the addition, amendment or removal: - The Board proposes a new Fundamental Bylaw, amendment of a Fundamental Bylaw, or removal of a Fundamental Bylaw. - The Board approves the addition, amendment, or removal of the Fundamental Bylaw with a 3/4 vote of all the Directors on the ICANN Board. - The community approves the addition, amendment, or removal of the Fundamental Bylaw by using its power as an Empowered Community to approve the change (see Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Seven New Community Powers). - If the addition, amendment, or removal of the Fundamental Bylaw is agreed upon by both the ICANN Board and the community: - The new/revised Fundamental Bylaw would be inserted in the Bylaws, and an appropriate reference to the text as a Fundamental Bylaw would be added (if needed) to the part of the Bylaws that lists them. - In the case of an amendment to existing Bylaws text, the text would be updated. - In the case of a removal, the text would be removed. - The CCWG-Accountability does not propose that the community gain the power to directly propose changes to the Bylaws. - Which of the Current Bylaws Would Become Fundamental Bylaws?

-- The CCWG-Accountability suggests that only critical aspects of the ICANN Bylaws be defined in the classified as Fundamental Bylaws to avoid introducing unnecessary rigidity into ICANN's structures.
-The CCWG-Accountability concluded that suggesting that all changes to ICANN Bylaws should face the same thresholds that are proposed for Fundamental Bylaws would harm, not help, ICANN's overall accountability. - The CCWG-Accountability views "critical aspects" as those that define ICANN's Mission, Commitments, and Core Values, the requirements of the <a href="https://www.land.com/lan - Accordingly, the CCWG-Accountability recommends that the following aspects be made Fundamental Bylaws as a part of Work Stream 1: - The Community Mechanism as the Sole Designator Model including the right of inspection is-granted to Decisional Participants as described in Recommendation 1. - The escalation and enforcement mechanisms as described in Recommendation 2. - The process for amending Fundamental Bylaws and/or Articles of Incorporation as described in Recommendation 3. - The eight Community Powers seven Community Powers as described in Recommendation 4. - The Mission, Commitments, and Core Values as described in Recommendation 5.
+- The CCWG-Accountability suggests that only critical aspects of the ICANN Bylaws be classified as Fundamental Bylaws to avoid introducing unnecessary rigidity into ICANN's structures.
+The CCWG-Accountability concluded that suggesting that all changes to ICANN Bylaws should face the same thresholds that are proposed for Fundamental Bylaws would harm, not help, ICANN's overall accountability. - 17 The CCWG-Accountability views "critical aspects" as those that define ICANN's Mission, Commitments, and Core Values, the requirements of the CWG-Stewardship Proposal, and the core accountability tools the community requires. - Accordingly, the CCWG-Accountability recommends that the following aspects be made Fundamental Bylaws as a part of Work Stream 1: - The Community Mechanism as the Sole Designator Model including the right of inspection granted to Decisional Participants as described in Recommendation 1. - The escalation and enforcement mechanisms as described in Recommendation 2. - The process for amending Fundamental Bylaws and/or Articles of Incorporation as described in Recommendation 3. - The seven Community Powers as described in Recommendation 4. - The Mission, Commitments, and Core Values as described in Recommendation 5. - The framework for the Independent Review Process as described in Recommendation 7. - The IANA Function Review, Special IANA Function Review and the Separation Process, accountability mechanisms for the IANA naming functions that are required under the CWG-Stewardship Proposal. - The PTI Governance and Customer Standing Committee (CSC) structures, also required by the CWG-Stewardship's Proposal. - The right of investigation (as described in Section 3 of Annex 01 Recommendation #1: Establishing an Empowered Community for Enforcing Community Power)